joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/30/us/stabbing-foss-high-school-tacoma.html

 **Trump Signs Order Expanding Access to Retirement Accounts**\
-`Nearly half of private sector workers, or roughly 56 million people, do not have access to workplace plans.
+`Nearly half of private-sector workers, or roughly 56 million people, do not have access to workplace plans.
 The order would make it easier for these workers to find and open accounts.`\
 https://www.nytimes.com/2026/04/30/your-money/trump-retirement-accounts.html

 **The Homeland Security Shutdown Ends**\